crownstone/bluenet/docs/PROTOCOL.md

 <a name="recovery"></a>
 #### Recovery
 If you lost your encryption keys you can use this characteristic to factory reset the Crownstone.
-This method is only available for 20 seconds after the Crownstone powers on.
+This method is only available for 60 seconds after the Crownstone powers on.
 You need to write **0xDEADBEEF** to it.
-After this, the Crownstone disconnects and goes into Low TX mode so you'll have to be close to continue the factory reset.
+Then, the Crownstone disconnects and goes into low TX mode so you'll have to be close to continue the factory reset.
 After this, you reconnect and write **0xDEADBEEF** again to this characteristic to factory reset the Crownstone.